jordan-bird/eeg-feature-generation/README.md

   pages={449--460},
   year={2019},
   organization={Springer}
 }

-If you cannot access any of these papers, preprints are available on my [ResearchGate Profile](https://www.researchgate.net/profile/Jordan_Bird2)
+If you cannot access any of these papers, all preprints are available on my [ResearchGate Profile](https://www.researchgate.net/profile/Jordan_Bird2)

 ## What features are generated?
 Please see [this work](https://link.springer.com/chapter/10.1007/978-3-030-29933-0_37) for the full description of features generated (I removed them from here because the readme got far too long!)